|

 by Sam Douglass

 Information for In Committee news reports are sourced from GoldenDomeVt.com and the General Assembly website.
+Maggie Lenz’s name was misspelled in an earlier edition.
+VDC regrets the error.

-The Senate Committee on Education heard testimony Thursday from a number of advocates and individuals with lived experience being Jewish and experiencing anti-semitism in Vermont.
+The Senate Committee on Education heard testimony Thursday from a number of advocates and individuals with lived experience being Jewish and experiencing antisemitism in Vermont.
 This testimony wasn’t in regard to any particular bills in the committee but was to build general awareness of antisemitism in schools and familiarize lawmakers with the issue.

 The next witness was Rabbi David Fainsilber who represents the Greater Stowe region Jewish community with many of his families traveling from surrounding rural areas.
 Coming from a large metropolitan area, he was unprepared for the antisemitism he had found in Vermont.
 Jewish students have reported to him that in public schools there are often an uncountable number of swastikas drawn in the bathrooms, that antisemitic stereotypes are repeated frequently, and he told the committee a report of one student where classmates were creating a puppet of Adolf Hitler and a Jewish person in a burning house.
 Fainsilber also testified that some students have begun hiding their Jewish heritage and expression due to the recent growing anti-Israel sentiment in schools.